-If you are headed to college, you know all about the expenses that come along with heading back to school.
-Tuition, fees, housing, books, food and more all add up significantly.
+If you are headed to college, you know all about the expenses of going back to school.
+Tuition, fees, housing, books, food, and more all add up significantly.

 Decorating your dorm room can be one place where you can reduce your costs and save your money for other expenses.
 The college or university likely provides a bed, desk, and a small dresser.
 Often times the space is rather drab, leaving it up to you to spruce it up to suit your style.

-First off, you need comfortable bedding including sheets, pillowcases, and a quilt or comforter set.
+First off, you need comfortable bedding, including sheets, pillowcases, and a quilt or comforter set.
 College students aren’t known for getting a lot of rest, but you will need bedding more than anything for your dorm room.
-In smaller dorm rooms, your bed takes up most of your space and will likely double as your seating area so you will want to find some high-quality bed linens.
+In smaller dorm rooms, your bed takes up most of your space and will likely double your seating area, so you will want to find some high-quality bed linens.

 The standard size for most dorm room beds is twin extra long.
-A comfortable Twin XL comforter set with a stylish print or with textured ruffles is the perfect piece to focus your décor theme around.
-These bedding sets are likely to be your biggest expense when decorating your dorm room, but you don’t want to skimp on quality here to save a buck.
+A comfortable twin XL comforter set with a stylish print or with textured ruffles is the perfect piece to focus your décor theme around.
+These bedding sets are likely to be your most significant expense when decorating your dorm room, but you don’t want to skimp on quality here to save a buck.

 Indoor Potted Plants